 After working up an appetite climbing pyramids and shopping for souvenirs, we’ll take you to a friend’s house for a memorable dinner.
-You will be welcomed into their traditional home where you’ll try authentic local flavors (the family run a very successful catering business, so you are in the right hands!) and experience traditional Mexican dinner customs.
-This is also a fabulous opportunity to test your Spanish!
+You will be welcomed into their traditional home where you’ll try authentic, local flavors (the family run a very successful catering business, so you are in the right hands!)

 After dinner, we’ll head back to Mexico City, happy, full, and relaxed from our wonderful day exploring life outside the hustle and bustle of the big city.